bilalcaliskan/k8s-http-multiplexer/README.md

 This is a project for multiplexing HTTP requests inside a Kubernetes cluster.
 When you need to send a HTTP request to each container in a cluster cluster with a single HTTP request, k8s-http-multiplexer is what you need exactly.

-> **k8s-http-multiplexer should be running inside a target Kubernetes cluster to properly operate**
+Please note that **k8s-http-multiplexer** should be running inside a target Kubernetes cluster to properly operate.

 ## Installation
-K8s-http-multiplexer can be deployed as Kubernetes deployment or standalone installation.
+**k8s-http-multiplexer** can be deployed as Kubernetes deployment or standalone installation.
 You can use [sample deployment file](deployment/deployment_all.yaml) to deploy your Kubernetes cluster.
 Before make deployment, you should deploy the [sample configmap](deployment/configmap.yaml) to the cluster. k8s-http-multiplexer reads that configmap to take proper actions on each HTTP request.
 ```shell